Abhishek-569/DevOps_Assignment/README.md

 ## Script
 ![Git](https://github.com/Abhishek-569/DevOps_Assignment/blob/main/images/dockerfile1.PNG)
 This file has updated the value of environment variable and setup the flask in our container

+# what I learned from this project
+I learned about various new applications and services and how to use them  such as AWS ECR , AWS ECS and Flask.
+I learned how to deploy CI/CD workflow on AWS using gitlab-runner.
+I also lerned how to update the image on ECR and deploy the same on ECS Fargate.
+I also learned the benefit of auto scaling and load balancer to manage the traffic on website.
+It was a good experience and I learned a lot from facing many difficults and problems while making this project.

 ## Repository on Gitlab
 link =https://gitlab.com/akabhishek4444/flaskappdeploy